huydung/huydung.github.io/_posts/2022-05-06-fear-giving-and-receiving-feedback.md

 If your answer is 2 – you are absolutely correct.
 For both (1) and (3), well-intention or not, positive or negative, they do not help the person to improve.
 Hence, they are not true feedback.

-You give feedback to help other people improve.
+> You give feedback to help other people improve.
 Not to express your frustration.
 Not to blame.
 Not to flatter.
 Not to approve or disapprove.
 Therefore, each feedback is a gift.
 An Improvement Pill.
-{:.note title="Remember"}

 The world – and certainly all organizations – will be a better place if people are giving and receiving the gift of feedback more.